 However, in most cases, websites are deindexed due to something the web crawlers found.
 These infractions are more challenging to identify because there will be no notification or explanation.
 It is up to you to figure out what is wrong and fix it.

 To many webmasters, this can feel like finding the proverbial needle in a haystack.
 The good news is that Google has a small list of issues that will lead to being deindexed, most of which are easily fixed.
 Combing your sites common issues is the first step to getting your internet standing back on track.
 Getting a mobile-first site is important but don’t make them a completely different experience.
+A non-indexed page also means you lose all the SEO efforts you made for your website.

 Did You Accidentally Click NoIndex?